 This allows consumers to get as close as possible to wholesale prices, which are often well below other competitive retail or RRO prices.

-Get Energy is a competitive retailer that provides power to Fort McMurray, Edmonton, Red Deer, Calgary and almost all of Alberta!
+Get Energy is a competitive Energy Marketer that provides power to Fort McMurray, Edmonton, Red Deer, Calgary and almost all of Alberta!

 In Alberta, you can choose how you buy electricity.
 You can sign a contract with an Energy Retailer at an agreed contract price and terms.
 You also can buy your electricity at a regulated rate, often called the RRO.
 The regulated rate is the unit price of electricity (cents per kilowatt hour – kWh).
 The Alberta Utilities Commission (AUC) regulates Alberta’s investor-owned and municipally-owned utilities to ensure that customers receive electricity at a just and reasonable rate.
 This rate changes each month.
 If you have not chosen a competitive electricity retailer and you use less than 250,000 kWh per year, you will continue to be eligible for the RRO.